muehlefeldt/unity-machine-learning/docs/run-log.md

 * Compare against run?
 1537.
 * Interestingly the ep length is increasing ... answers?

-## 1546 +
+## 1546 - 1557
 * LSTM study with only one sensor.
 * Comparable to 1545 and 1537 but changes to LSTM settings.
 * 12 runs expected.
-ETA N/A.
+ETA N/A. Way too long in the end.
 * Hit always the EP length limit.
+* "KeyError during summary generation."
+* Results are pretty much useless.

+## 1558 disregard

+## 1559 disregard

+## 1560
+* LSTM settings back to run 1537 defaults.
+  * memory_size: 128
+  * sequence_length: 64
+* Short run only.
+But first run with 10k maxSteps in Unity.
+  * Do we need to increase summary periode?
+Issue with no ep. completed since last summary.
+* Task: What are the stats saying?

 ##
-* Take look a ep length limit.
-Set to?
-Multiple options?
 * Maybe good idea to take config of 1537 and comnpare against that?